smeredith/smeredith.github.io/_posts/2015-08-22-init-immutable.md

 ### Dependency Injection
 With this strategy, we pass an initialization function into the constructor of `Maze`.
 The passed-in function returns a representation of the internal wall layout of the maze.
-I chose to pass the new `Maze` object to the function as a parameter because its public member functions for determining relationships between cells for a maze of the given dimensions.
+I chose to pass the new `Maze` object to the function as a parameter because it has member functions that are useful to the initialization logic.
 This is safe because C++ guarantees the order of member creation.

 The basics of the `Maze` class look like this: